geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 To share his Ali’s grave—that barbarous breast.<br>
 Recoiling Nature points a fitter tomb;<br>
 Yet glory not, while gazing on my doom;<br>
-Here in the grave shall ail my griefs repose,<br>
+Here in the grave shall all my griefs repose,<br>
 But thy rash triumph finds no quiet close.<br>
 For me the gates of Paradise unfold,<br>
 For me Al Cawthar chafes its sands of gold.[^7]<br>